Ciggen/BANTHE/README.md

+# BANTHE – Norwegian School of Economics (NHH) - Independent Thesies in Business Analytics

-# BANTHE – Assessing the Impact of Replacing Bus Routes with Hydrogen Boats in Bergen:
+## Assessing the Impact of Replacing Bus Routes with Hydrogen Boats in Bergen
-An Optimization Study using Linear Programming
+*A Linear Programming Optimization Study*

+Athors: Sondre Sejersted Siger and Eirik Korshamn

+## 📘 Introduction

+This program was developed as part of our master’s thesis at NHH, focusing on optimizing public transport routes in the Bergen region by integrating hydrogen-powered boats.
+The full pipeline is structured into **13 sequential steps**, as illustrated in the flowchart (see Appendix B).

+> NB!
+The thesis will be published and linked here after formal evaluation, in order to avoid issues related to plagiarism detection.

-🚀 Purpose
+### 🚀 Purpose
 BANTHE is a Python-based linear optimization model developed to explore the emission-reduction potential of integrating hydrogen-powered boat transport into Bergen’s public transport system.
 Using real public transport data, routing algorithms, and a gravity model of travel demand, the system identifies low-emission multimodal routes between spatial clusters in the region.

-📦 Project Structure
+### 📦 Project Structure
 The code is structured around three main phases:

-1. Data Preprocessing
+The entire pipeline follows a structured sequence of 13 documented steps, from data ingestion to optimization and results analysis.
+Each step corresponds to a specific task, as illustrated in the flow diagram below.

+Each code block in the main notebook (BANTHE_main.ipynb) begins with a descriptive header that explains what that block accomplishes (e.g., “Step 5 – Compute All Cluster-to-Cluster Travel Routes”).
+This makes the code easy to follow, modify, and reuse.

+The steps are grouped into three main phases:

+### 🧹 Preprocessing (Steps 1–10)
+Install required packages and initialize database

-Load and filter public transport boarding data (Skyss)
+Import Skyss passenger boarding data

-Cluster population and employment data (SSB) using KMeans

-Clean and load quay location data

-Compute travel distances between clusters using:

-Road routing (OSM + A*)

-Multimodal routing for island clusters (Entur API + boat routes)

-Construct a gravity-based travel demand matrix using a Weibull distribution

-2. Optimization (Linear Programming)
-Identify optimal route (bus or boat) per cluster pair

-Objective: Minimize total CO₂ emissions

-Constraint: Maximum 20% increase in travel time over direct bus route

-3. Evaluation
-Quantify emissions, travel times, and boat usage

-Compare optimized network against bus-only baseline

-Visualize quay usage and passenger flow across scenarios
+Generate spatial population/employment clusters

+Import ferry quays and compute distances

+Calculate cluster-to-cluster travel routes

+Simulate inter-cluster demand via gravity model

+Define emissions per transport mode

+Calculate emissions for bus-only routes

+Estimate boat-compatible routes from clusters to quays

+Prepare final dataset for optimization

+### ⚙️ Optimization (Step 11)
+Solve the emission-minimizing assignment problem under travel time constraints

+### 📊 Analysis (Steps 12–13)
+Generate baseline (bus-only) emissions

+Summarize and compare results: emissions, time, mode share

+Each step is self-contained and can be run independently, allowing flexibility in debugging or applying the method to new datasets.

 Key Files
 File	Description
-BANTHE_main.ipynb	Jupyter Notebook with all pipeline steps Input/	Raw input data (boarding, population, quays, routes) Output/	Generated matrices, emissions, optimization results Database/BANTHE.db	SQLite database storing intermediate data .gitignore	Ignores temporary or large files (e.g., routes)
+BANTHE_main.ipynb	Jupyter Notebook with all pipeline steps Input/	Raw input data (boarding (Skyss-data), population (SSB), quays, boat routes (91)).
+Output/	Generated matrices, emissions, optimization results Database/BANTHE.db	SQLite database storing intermediate data .gitignore	Ignores temporary or large files (e.g., routes)

-Methodology Highlights
-Routing: Uses A* on OpenStreetMap for road routes; Entur API for inaccessible clusters

-Travel Time Calibration: Boat times calibrated using real crossings (e.g., Hufthamar–Krokeide)

-Emissions: CO₂e estimated from fuel consumption data (Skyss, 2023)

-Gravity Model: Weibull-distributed probability decay based on distance

-Multimodal Chains: Precomputed combinations of cluster → quay → boat → quay → cluster

 Results Summary
 Scenario	Emissions (tons CO₂)	Reduction vs. Baseline